giota-f/simple_app/README.md

-# Simple flask app for storing and retrieving user information to a local database
+# Simple flask app
+## Storing and retrieving user information from a local database
 ## Design

 ### The application consists of two parts: